Luming-L/ProjectNew/Reference/Houle.md

 # Association between PRDM9 expression and recurrently mutated regions
-mutations may affect PRDM9 expression
+Somatic mutations may affect PRDM9 expression.
+The mutations in which gene may affect the expression of PRDM9.
 ## input
 PRDM9 expression level
 Reccuently mutated regions: at least 2 SNVs were located with 100bp from each other across all tumor samples.